Arizona Apostille Services — Fast & Simple Mail-In Processing

 Apostille in Arizona

-We assist with apostille requests for a wide range of Arkansas-issued documents, including birth certificates, marriage certificates, death certificates, divorce decrees, diplomas and academic transcripts, powers of attorney, affidavits, background checks, notarized documents, and business or corporate records.
-We assist customers statewide, including Little Rock, Fayetteville, Fort Smith, Springdale, Jonesboro, and other Arkansas cities.
+We assist with apostille requests for a wide range of Arizona-issued documents, including birth certificates, marriage certificates, death certificates, diplomas, academic transcripts, powers of attorney, affidavits, background checks, notarized documents, and business or corporate records.
+We serve customers throughout Arizona, including Phoenix, Tucson, Mesa, Chandler, Scottsdale, Glendale, Tempe, and other cities statewide.

-In Arkansas, apostilles for Arkansas-issued documents are issued by the Arkansas Secretary of State.
-Certain documents, such as Arkansas birth, marriage, and death certificates, must be original certified copies issued by the Arkansas Department of Health before an apostille can be applied.
+Apostilles for Arizona-issued documents are issued by the Arizona Secretary of State.
+Certain documents, such as Arizona birth and death certificates, must be official certified copies before an apostille can be applied.
+Arizona requires an original notarized or certified recorded document.
+A photocopy is not acceptable.

-For documents that require notarization, Arkansas requires notarization by an Arkansas-commissioned notary public.
+For documents that require notarization, Arizona requires the document to be properly notarized for apostille purposes.
 We review notarizations carefully to confirm they meet state requirements.

 If you are unsure whether your document qualifies or how it needs to be prepared, we review your documents in advance and guide you before submission to help prevent delays or rejections.